LaunchGood is a global crowdfunding platform to support Muslims Launching good all across the world by helping them raise funds for their campaigns

 We believe each campaign on LaunchGood is one chapter in the big global storybook of who Muslims are and what they're capable of.

-Too often we are constantly telling others who Muslims are not, that we rarely can tell them who are.
+Too often we are constantly telling others who Muslims are not, that we rarely can tell them who we are.
 We are proud of our heritage as pioneers, inventors, entrepreneurs and bearers of all things good.
 The Prophet صلى الله عليه وسلم said, "The believer is like a life-bringing rain, wherever they are, they bring benefit."
 We believe in Muslims doing great work that benefits everyone, not just Muslims.

 LaunchGood is simply here to support Muslims doing great work.
 We're not interested in getting into polemical discussions, labels, sects, politics, etc.